-Three days ago, I attended a Catholic wedding in Manhattan, Kansas.
-My boyfriend and I drove an hour and a half to support one of my dearest friends on the biggest day of her life.
-On this crisp, sunny Saturday afternoon, she stood on the altar in a sparkly white dress, recited a vow and exchanged rings with the man she loved.
-It was at that moment she became eternally united as one with her new husband in the eyes of God.
+Three days ago, I attended a wedding in Manhattan, KS.
+My boyfriend and I drove an hour and a half to support my friend on the biggest day of her life.
+On this sunny afternoon, she stood on the altar in a sparkly white dress, recited a vow and exchanged rings with the man she loved.
+It was then that she became eternally united as one with her new husband in the eyes of God.

-After receiving word of her engagement in March 2016, I spent the next 10 months hearing tidbits of wedding planning.
-I witnessed her excitement blossom into pure joy as she quickly started checking things off her wedding to-do list: participating in marriage prep, booking the church and reception venue, buying the dress, choosing the wedding party, sending out invitations, meeting the wedding photographer, creating the registry and so on.
-As the countdown neared zero, I could tell how ready she was to enter into this beautiful sacrament with her soulmate.
+After receiving word of her engagement back in March 2016, I spent the next 10 months hearing tidbits of wedding planning.
+I witnessed her excitement blossom into pure joy as she started checking things off her wedding to-do list: marriage prep classes, church and reception venue, her dress, the wedding party, invitations, engagement photos, wedding registry and so on.
+As the countdown neared zero, I could tell she was ready to enter into this beautiful sacrament with her soulmate.

-Their wedding day symbolized just one of the milestones they would experience as a couple, and it was a milestone that I was blessed to witness in person.
-I had watched their love story unfold for the past year and a half.
-I remember her telling me about their first few dates, when they met each other’s families and about his love for God.
-Knowing how their genuine love for each other had formed and deepened made sitting in that church pew all the more special.
-Even though I wasn’t the one getting married, I could feel my heart pounding in my chest as I watched them walk hand-in-hand down the aisle.
+Their wedding day symbolized one milestone they’d experience together, and it was a milestone that I was blessed to witness.
+I’d watched their love story unfold for the past year and a half.
+I remember when she told me about their first few dates, when they met each other’s families and about his love for God.
+Knowing how their genuine love was made sitting in that church all the more special.
+Even though I wasn’t the one getting married, I could feel my heart pounding as I watched them walk hand-in-hand down the aisle.

-As wonderful as this occasion was, it is still difficult to fully grasp that one of my best friends is now married at the young age of 21.
-I, myself, just turned 23, and I can’t even fathom entering into that sacrament at this point in my life.
-I have enough self-awareness to know that I am not mentally, spiritually or emotionally prepared.
-But truthfully that’s the most astonishing thing about this woman – for a 21 year old she has more wisdom, love and strength than most.
-So if anyone is ready for all the hills and valleys that marriage encompasses, it’s her.
+It’s still hard for me to grasp that one of my friends is now married at 21.
+I, a 23-year-old woman, can’t imagine entering into that sacrament right now.
+I have enough self-awareness to know I’m not mentally, spiritually or emotionally prepared.
+That’s the most astonishing thing about this woman – for 21 she has more wisdom, love, and strength than most.
+So if anyone is ready for all the hills and valleys of marriage, it’s her.